Air Canada Flight 189

-Air Canada Flight 189 was an Air Canada flight from Ottawa to Vancouver via Toronto and Winnipeg.
-On June 26, 1978, the McDonnell Douglas DC-9 operating the flight crashed on takeoff in Toronto, killing two passengers.
+Air Canada Flight 189 was a scheduled flight from Ottawa to Vancouver via Toronto and Winnipeg.
+On June 26, 1978, the McDonnell Douglas DC-9 operating the flight crashed on takeoff in Toronto, killing two passengers; 105 people survived.

 Aircraft

 The aircraft involved was a McDonnell Douglas DC-9 32 series, with aircraft registration C-FTLV, powered by two Pratt & Whitney JT8D engines.
 At the time of the incident the aircraft had accumulated 25,476 hours of flight time.

 Accident

 During takeoff, at 8:15 a.m., one of the McDonnell Douglas DC-9-32's tires burst and partially disintegrated, firing chunks of rubber into the landing gear mechanism.
 This set off an "unsafe gear" warning, prompting the pilot to abort the takeoff.
 The aircraft, however, was already two-thirds along the length of runway 23L and travelling at 154 kn.
 It could not stop before the end of the runway, and plunged off the edge of an embankment while still travelling at 60 kn, coming to a rest in the Etobicoke Creek ravine.
 The plane broke into three pieces, but despite its full load of fuel did not catch fire.
 The accident was visible from Highway 401, which runs alongside the south side of the airport.

 The plane was destroyed.
 Two passengers were killed.
 Both were seated at the site of the forward split in the fuselage.
 All of the other 105 passengers and crew aboard were injured.